-- Rainfall condition for UP, Bihar, Sikkim, Andaman & Nicobar islands and parts of MP and Rajasthan might increase in the next week; currently, the rainfall is higher in these regions. - The North-eastern States of India might experience increase in rainfall. - Central and eastern parts of Maharashtra, South MP, South-west of Odisha, AP and Telangana experience deficit rainfall going by the forecast till 19 Sep. - Sri Lanka for Southern and Western Provinces explains low rainfall but the condition might improve from end of August to first week of Sep. - Nepal far west and south-east rainfall anomaly explains increase in rainfall including Bhutan but situation might increase by early Sep. - Overall Pakistan shows no anomaly in rainfall except northern region with isolated rainfall going by the extended prediction till 19 Sep.
+- Rainfall condition for UP, Bihar, Sikkim, Andaman & Nicobar islands and parts of MP and Rajasthan might increase in the next week; currently, the rainfall is higher in these regions.
+The North-eastern States of India might experience increase in rainfall. - Central and eastern parts of Maharashtra, MP, South-west of Odisha, AP and Telangana experience deficit rainfall going by the forecast till 12 Sep but later the rainfall condition will improve as per forecast till 26 Sept. - In general Southern States in India experience deficit rainfall as well as Bihar and UP and eastern MP. - Sri Lanka for Southern and Western Provinces explains low rainfall but the condition might improve from end of August to first week of Sep. - Nepal far west and south-east rainfall anomaly explains increase in rainfall including Bhutan but situation might increase by early Sep. - Overall Pakistan shows no anomaly in rainfall except northern region with isolated rainfall going by the extended prediction till 26 Sep.